WHERE THERE'S A WILL,

 Revocable:

-Revocable trusts can be changed or revoked by the grantor.
+The grantor can change or revoke revocable trusts.
 Only third-party SNTs can be revocable, but they often become irrevocable upon the grantor’s death.

 Schedule A:

-Schedule A, also called a schedule of assets, lists all the assets owned by the trust.
+Schedule A, also called a schedule of assets, lists all the assets owned.
 It is important for the trustee to keep this schedule updated.

 Successor Trustee: